 Search and filter

 Use the search bar and filter to easily find the signal you're looking for.
 To search, enter at least two letters into the search bar.
-The search looks at both the name and description fields and highlights where your search term appears in the returned results.
+The search looks at the trigger name, workflow name, response, authenticated user, payload, and outputs, and highlights where your search term appears in the returned results.

-You can narrow your results further using the HTTP status code filter.
-Select whether you want to see Successes, Failures, or Non-HTTP requests and the report returns all signals that match.
+You can narrow your results further using the HTTP status code filter or date range filter.
+To filter by HTTP Status code, expand the drop-down and select whether you want to see Successes, Failures, or Non-HTTP requests, click Apply and the report returns all signals that match.